Director: Dr. Tabitha Hart

 Add codes are only issued to students AFTER their internships have been formally approved.

 To get your internship formally approved, contact the Internship Director.
 Be prepared to describe your internship, and how it relates to (and builds on) what you are learning in your COMM classes.
-Once the Internship Director gives you informal approval, you must complete the official CSIP contract and get it signed by your supervisor at the organization.
-After submitting the completed CSIP contract to the Internship Director, you’ll fill out a form to get your add code.
+Once the Internship Director gives you informal approval, you must complete the CSIP application paperwork and get it signed by your supervisor at the organization.
+After submitting the completed paperwork to the Internship Director, you’ll receive detailed instructions on how to get your add code.

-I did an internship last summer/fall/spring.
+I already did an internship.
 Can I get credit for it even though it’s over?

 Unfortunately we cannot retroactively offer credit for past internships.